2017 Speakers List

 Research Lead (IoT) for Rapid7

-Deral Heiland CISSP, serves as a the Research Lead (IoT) for Rapid7.
+Deral Heiland CISSP, serves as the Research Lead (IoT) for Rapid7.
 Deral has over 20 years of experience in the Information Technology field, and has held multiple positions including: Senior Network Analyst, Network Administrator, Database Manager, Financial Systems Manager and Senior Information Security Analyst.
 Over the last 10+ years Deral’s career has focused on security research, security assessments, penetration testing, and consulting for corporations and government agencies.
-Deral also has conducted security research on a numerous technical subjects, releasing white papers, security advisories, and has presented the information at numerous national and international security conferences including Blackhat, Defcon, Shmoocon, DerbyCon, RSAC, Hack In Paris.
+Deral also has conducted security research on numerous technical subjects, releasing white papers, security advisories, and has presented the information at numerous national and international security conferences including Blackhat, Defcon, Shmoocon, DerbyCon, RSAC, Hack In Paris.
 Deral has been interviewed by and quoted by several media outlets and publications including ABC World News Tonight, BBC, Consumer Reports, MIT Technical Review, SC Magazine, Threat Post and The Register.

 Senior Security Researcher, Malware Reverse Engineering Trainer at Fortinet

 He is a Senior Security Researcher/Team Lead at Fortinet.
 He is also the Lead Trainer responsible for training the junior AV/IPS analysts in malware analysis and reverse engineering.

 He has presented in different conferences like BSidesVancouver, BSidesCapeBreton, OAS-First, BSidesOttawa, SecTor, DefCamp, BCAware, AtlSecCon, BSidesCalgary, TakeDownCon, MISABC, InsomniHack, ShowMeCon, CircleCityCon, and HackInParis.
 He is a regular contributor to the Fortinet blog and Virus Bulletin publication, where he has published 22 articles.